[?] Subscribe To This Site

 General Emergency call numbers

-Communication and energy:
+Communication and energy

 Tenerife information Tenerife on telephone, water and electricity supply